Adaptable Symbolic Music Infilling with MIDI-RWKV: Related work

-Longer-context, multi-track, and more controllable models have by and large used Transformers.
-Table~\ref{tab:specs} contains a comparison of these models.
-MMM \cite{mmm} infills across an arbitrary number of tracks, subject to bar count limits, and works on all MIDI instruments.
-Its successor MIDI-GPT \cite{midigpt} adds effective control tokens on attributes including density and polyphony.
-Composer's Assistant \cite{ComposersAssistant,ComposersAssistant2} also incorporates user controls and offers an integration with the REAPER DAW.
-MusIAC \cite{musiac} also incorporates user controls, but is limited to three tracks, sixteen measures, and four time signatures. \cite{smer} infills an arbitrary number of tracks subject to user controls with a novel representation scheme.
-MIDI-Mistral \cite{rizzotti2025midi} has an unlimited context size in terms of bars, but is severely limited in practical output length and only infills one contiguous section of masked track-measures at a time, whereas other mentioned work can infill arbitrary patterns of masking in their limited context windows.

-\paragraph{Controllability.} Useful generative music models must be effectively controllable by the user \cite{NewmanM023}.
-Of the above infilling models, MMM provides controls on instrument choice and note density and polyphony, MIDI-GPT conditions on those as well as style and note duration, Composer's Assistant offers polyphony controls in version 1 and eight controls including note density in version 2, and MusIAC offers five controls including note density.
+\paragraph{Controllability.} Useful generative models must be effectively controllable by the user \citep{NewmanM023}.
+Symbolic music models broadly use numerical, categorical, or ordinal \emph{attribute controls} to enable controllability.
+In Table~\ref{tab:specs}, MMM provides controls on instrument choice, note density, and polyphony, MIDI-GPT conditions on those as well as style and note duration, Composer's Assistant (CA) offers polyphony controls in version 1 and eight controls in version 2 including note density, and MusIAC offers five controls including note density.
 MIDI-Mistral does not offer attribute controls.
-Non-infilling models such as FIGARO \cite{figaro}, Museformer \cite{museformer_symbolic}, MuseCoco \cite{musecoco_symbolic}, and the Music Transformer \cite{musictransformer_symbolic} also condition on various numeric attribute controls, and \citet{bhandari2025text2midi} condition directly on text input in a similar (though non-contrastive) vein to CLIP \cite{radford2021learning} for images.
+Continuation models such as FIGARO \citep{figaro}, Museformer \citep{museformer_symbolic}, MuseCoco \citep{musecoco_symbolic}, and the Music Transformer \citep{musictransformer_symbolic} also condition on various attribute controls, and \citet{bhandari2025text2midi} condition directly on text input in a similar (though non-contrastive) vein to CLIP \citep{radford2021learning} for images.

-\paragraph{Personalization.} Artists desire generative systems that can mimic their own style, rather than making bland, generic art \cite{ComposersAssistant2,bryankinns2025leveraging}.
-The most popular solution in the literature has been the development of methods to effectively leverage small \emph{inspiration sets}, in light of the often limited examples available from an individual artist; \citet{vigliensoni2022small} aptly call this the \emph{small data} approach and discuss its merits.
+\paragraph{Style adaptation.} Artists desire generative systems that can mimic their own style \citep{ComposersAssistant2,bryankinns2025leveraging}.
+The most popular solution has been the use of small \emph{inspiration sets}, in light of the limited examples available from an individual artist; \citet{vigliensoni2022small} discuss the merits of this so-called \emph{small data} approach.
 Studies of small data in the visual domain include \citet{sobhan2024autolume}, \citet{abuzuraiq2024seizing}, and \citet{abuzuraiq2024towards}.